lukereding/book_notes/guides_for/projects.md

 It's crucial that everyone know at the start of the project what success looks like.
 This might be a hard requirement--increase profits by 10%--or it could be a softer requirement, but it should be something that can at least be _measureable_.

+### things will take longer than you think they will

+Hofstadter's law; principle of multiplying estimates by 2-3 to get at a more reasonable estimate of timing

+### allocate roughly equal time to design, implementation, and testing for tech products

+### do experiments and create prototypes

+If you use the design time of your project in purely theoretical matters, when it comes time for implementation, you're taking a big risk.
+You are betting on the certainty of a solution that hasn't been tested or prototyped.
+You need to prototype to test your assumptions and figure out what you don't know.
+These prototypes should be quick, cheap, and give you the freedom to fail early and often.

+Prototypes have another advantage.
+Often folks don't really know if a given solution would really solve their problems; it's hard to think abstractly about something that doesn't exist.
+Prototypes allow you to show a customer would the end solution would look like to a very rough approximation.
+Even though the fidelity of the prototype is poor, it can still go a long way to illustrating what the end result will look like and make sure you're on the right track.
+Additionally, by building the prototype, you'll uncover scores of issues you wouldn't have realized were issues if you hadn't created the prototype.

 ### identify dependencies early on

 ### have a clear timeline